 - Cavernous sinus thrombosis.

 - Tolosa-Hunt syndrome.

-- Rare causes: sarcoidosis, Wegener's granulomatosis, tuberculosis.
+- Rare causes: sarcoidosis, granulomatosis with polyangiitis, tuberculosis.

 This is an idiopathic, nonspecific inflammation of one or more of the extraocular muscles, usually presenting early in adult life and associated with acute pain on moving the eye.
 It is treated with non-steroidal anti-inflammatory drugs (NSAIDs) or steroids.
 It either spontaneously resolves after six weeks or follows a protracted course of recurring episodes.
 Immunosuppressants and radiotherapy are sometimes effective.